ggrl/Projects/README.md

 # Projects
-A collection of my cyber security projects I have done
+A collection of the cyber security projects I have done

 ## Entra ID security posture analyzer

 Summary: In this project I implemented a security posture analyzer for Entra ID.
 For that I hosted an Azure OpenAI service and wrote a python script which collects data from a second tenant through the Graph API and feeds it to the AI, which creates a report of findings and security recommidations.
 This included handling secrets like API-keys in a secure manner.

-Skills: Python, Microsoft Azure, AI
+Skills: Python, Microsoft Azure, Entra ID, AI

 Tools: GraphAPI, Azure OpenAI